 2020 Digital Infrastructure Research RFP

 To continue to advance this agenda, Ford Foundation, Sloan Foundation, Mozilla, Omidyar Network and Open Society Foundations launched a 2020 Digital Infrastructure RFP to further study the maintenance of digital infrastructure.
-Learn about selected research projects here.
+Learn about selected research projects on opencollective.com.

 What we’ve learned